michalcichon/michalcichon.github.io/_posts/2014-03-20-ssh-tunneling-using-putty-and-google-chrome.md

 ---
 layout: post
 title:  "SSH Tunneling using PuTTY and Google Chrome"
+description: "I will show you how to configure a simple SSH tunnel with PuTTY and Google Chrome"
 date:   2014-03-20 10:09:00 +0200
 categories: tools
 keywords: ssh, tunneling, ssh-tunneling